 Step 4: Take it Offline

 We’d like to walk through the details and fix them.
-Reach me at [email protected].
+Reach us at [contact info].

 Positive Response Examples for Common Situations